tiny-tpu-v2/tinytpu.com/README.md

 ## Credits

-Special thanks to Harrison Kessel for helping with website optimization and small bug fixes within the article.
+Special thanks to Harrison Kessel for helping with website optimization and small bug fixes within this article.